 Since October 5, 2020, Ultimus Fund Solutions, LLC ("Ultimus") has served as the Funds' administrator, accounting agent and transfer agent pursuant to a Master Services Agreement.
 The administrator and accounting agent are located at located at 225 Pictoria Drive, Suite 450, Cincinnati Ohio 45246.
 The transfer agent is located at 4221 North 203rd Street, Suite 100, Elkhorn, Nebraska 68022.
-The administrative services that Ultimus performs for the Funds include: preparing shareholder reports and arranging for the printing and dissemination of such reports; assembling reports required to be filed with the SEC or other regulatory agencies and filing such completed reports with the SEC or other regulatory agencies; preparing and filing federal and state tax returns on behalf of the Funds; assisting and advising CRM regarding compliance monitoring activities, including compliance with the 1940 Act and with the Funds' investment policies and limitations; and making such reports and recommendations to the Board as the Board reasonably requests or deems appropriate.
+The administrative services that Ultimus performs for the Funds include: preparing shareholder reports and arranging for the printing and dissemination of such reports; assembling reports required to be filed with the SEC or other regulatory agencies; preparing and filing federal and state tax returns on behalf of the Funds; assisting and advising CRM regarding compliance monitoring activities, including compliance with the 1940 Act and with the Funds' investment policies and limitations; and making such reports and recommendations to the Board as the Board reasonably requests or deems appropriate.